 Sew your elastic into a loop and sew the opening closed.

-Fold the cuffs right sides together, matching the short edges.
-Stitch this edge to form a loop.
+The next step is to fold the cuffs right sides together, matching the short edges.
+Then you stitch this edge to form a loop.
 Place each cuff right sides together over a pant leg, matching the seam with the pant inseam.
 Stitch.

 I sewed tags into the back waist of the pairs I made to help the kids get them on the right way.

 And you’re done!
-Round those cute kiddos up and take some photos!
+Now you can proceed to round those cute kiddos up and take some photos!

 The drawstring bags are not only good for giving the gifts in, they’re great for hoarding all those little things kids love to collect.